anniehedgpeth/anniehedgpeth.github.io/_drafts/2016-10-05-inspec-basics-9.markdown

 What happens when you run it now?
 Well, nothing different yet, so let's make that happen.

 # Create different attributes yamls to run the different tests
 We'll need to add a few attributes files to our profile to call on to change those roles.
-These are going to be yaml files, and while it may not be totally necessary, I think it's nice if they get their own directory, as well.
-You can make that directory a sibling to your controls directory.
+These are going to be yaml files, and while you may put them anywhere you want, I think it's nice if they get their own directory inside of the profile.
 Go ahead and create these now.

 <img src='/assets/article_images/2016-10-05-inspec-basics-9/attributes-1.png' style='display: block; margin-left: auto; margin-right: auto; padding-top: 40px' />